WP-Performance/wp-performance-lazy-video/README.md

 # Wordpress plugin for lazy load core/video gutenberg block

-Simple plugin for use blazy js with core/video block.
+This plugin change render on core/video block gutenberg.

-it change src attribute to data-src, add class "b-lazy" and init blazy js.
+It change src to data-src for lazy load the video.